 Why distributed databases are becoming increasingly popular

-Here are the basic reasons why the centralized model is being left behind by many organizations in favor of database distribution:
+Here are the basic reasons why many organizations are leaving behind the centralized model in favor of database distribution:

-- Reliability – Building an infrastructure is similar to investing: diversify to reduce your chances of loss.
-Specifically, if a failure occurs in one area of the distribution, the entire database does not experience a setback.
+- Reliability – Building infrastructure is similar to investing: diversify to reduce your chances of loss.
+Specifically, if a failure occurs in one distribution area, the entire database does not experience a setback.

 - Cost-effective – Bandwidth prices go down because users are accessing remote data less frequently.